 How to return monthly ILR (individualised learner record)

-An incredible ILR tool will also use the ESFA’s latest funding rules to apply funding validations on the fly.
-The system will flag any errors in the ILR data before you submit it to the ESFA – improving your QA process and reducing errors.
-This means you won’t have many (or any!) errors to fix and you won’t be at risk of delays in your funding.
+A great ILR tool will use the ESFA’s latest funding rules to apply funding validations on the fly.
+OneFile’s ILR, for example, is integrated with ESFA’s Funding Information System (FIS) tool and so it will flag any errors in the ILR data before you submit it to the ESFA This improves your QA process by ensuring that any submissions are error free, and you won’t be at risk of delays in your funding.

 If you’ve worked in FE for a while, you’ll know that funding rules have a tendency to change.
 Check your learner data complies with the latest funding rules and guidance for your provision.
 These can be found on the ESFA website.